erikengervall/parallax-vanilla/README.md

 			<td>settings.block.speed</td>
 			<td>Number || Float</td>
 			<td>-Math.PI</td>
 			<td>The speed and direction at which the parallax animated.
-Negative values will animate the `block` upwards when scrolling downwards on the page.
-The inverse apply for positive values.
-All values are allowed except 0.
-If 0 is picked, the default value will be applied.</td>
+Negative values will animate the `block` upwards when scrolling downwards on the page.</td>
       <td>''</td>
 		</tr>
 		<tr>